-TSC-based Pre-training We first use the Chinese emotion dictionary labeled with seven emotions to filter the TSCs.
-The dictionary contains 27,466 words, and we only reserve the TSCs containing these words.
-After removing the repeated TSCs per second, we end up with 891,400 TSCs for video-TSC pre-training.
-Each TSC is tokenized by Chinese tool Jieba.
-In the pre-training phase, we randomly divide video-TSC data set into the training set and testing set at a ratio of 4:1.
-Adam optimizer is used and the total training epoch is 200, the initial learning rate is 0.001, and it decays by 0.1 every 50 epochs.
+TSC-Based Pre-Training The TSCs are filtered using the Chinese emotion dictionary labeled with seven emotions.
+The dictionary contains 27,466 words, and only TSCs containing one or more of these words are reserved.
+Removing the repeated TSCs per second yields 891,400 TSCs for video-TSC pre-training.
+Each TSC is tokenized by the Chinese tool Jieba.
+In the pre-training phase, we randomly divide the video-TSC data set into training and testing sets at a ratio of 4:1.
+An Adam optimizer is used and the total training epoch is 200; the initial learning rate is 0.001, and it decays by 0.1 every 50 epochs.

 Ablation Study

-Different Combinations of Modalities We perform an ablation study about different combination of the modal features to show the necessity for each modality.
+Different Combinations of Modalities We perform an ablation study featuring different combinations of the modal features to show the necessity of each.
 Table 1 shows the video emotion recognition accuracy of different combinations of modalities.
-From the table, we can have the following observations.
-First, combining three modalities achieves the best performance of 56.04% and 60.64% on VE-8 and YF-6.
-Second, the minimal gap between combining three modalities and the other combinations is 3.02% and 1.47%.
-These results verify that all three modalities contribute to the performance of the model, thus it is essential to design an effective multimodal fusion module.
+Combining three modalities achieves the best performance of 56.04% and 60.64% on VE-8 and YF-6.
+The smallest gap between all three modalities combined and the other combinations is 3.02% and 1.47%.
+These results verify that all three modalities contribute to the performance of the model, and each is essential to design an effective multimodal fusion module.

 Different Multimodal Fusion Design To validate the effectiveness of the proposed cross-temporal multimodal (CTM) fusion module, we perform an ablation study on different multimodal fusion designs.
-Specifically, we set the fusion strategies mentioned in Sec. [other] as the baselines and compare our CMF module with these baselines on VE-8 and YF-6 data sets.
+Specifically, the fusion strategies mentioned in Sec. [other] are set as the baselines and compared to the CTM module on VE-8 and YF-6 data sets.
 Results are shown in the upper part of Table 2.

-From the Table, we have two major observations.
+From the table, we can make two major observations.
 First, our CTM fusion module achieves the highest emotion classification accuracy on both VE-8 and YF-6.
 It outperforms the simple concatenation and divide attention fusion modules by a large margin.
 This is because these modules ignore the temporal dependencies between different modalities.
-Second, by capturing all relations between video segments and modalities, the joint attention fusion also gets considerable performance.
-However, our CTM fusion module still has a 1.92% and 0.36% advantage over the joint attention fusion.
-The reason is probably that the joint attention fusion employs the full pairwise attention on all temporal and modal feature, and the redundancy of visual and audio information weaken its capability.
+Secondly, by capturing all relations between video segments and modalities, joint attention fusion achieves admirable performance as well.
+However, our CTM fusion module still has a 1.92% and 0.36% advantage over it.
+This is likely because the joint attention fusion module employs the full pairwise attention on all temporal and modal features, and the redundancy of visual and audio information weakens its capability.

 [tab:Comparison2]